-There are no structures which exist within the proposed public street alignment that are listed in the National or Local Register of Historic Places, and the street alignment is not within a designated historic district.
-There are no known archaeological or paleontological resources that exist within the project area.
-There is no evidence that cultural resources of any type (including historical, archaeological, paleontological, or unique geologic features) exist within the project area.
-Past record searches for the region have not revealed the likelihood of cultural resources within the proposed street alignment or in its immediate vicinity.
+There are no structures which exist within the proposed public street alignment that are listed in the National or Local Register of Historic Places, and the proposed street alignment is not within a designated historic district.
+As discussed in the MEIR, a review of documents at the Southern San Joaquin Valley Information Center and from on-line sources, show that no previous prehistoric site or artifact has been recorded within the MEIR planning area.
 Therefore, it is not expected that the proposed project may impact cultural resources.
 It should be noted however, that lack of surface evidence of historical resources does not preclude the subsurface existence of archaeological resources.
 Furthermore, previously unknown paleontological resources or undiscovered human remains could be disturbed during project construction.